andrewnk/docker-turtlenode-ha/README.md

 # Docker Turtle Node

+This is repo has been archived.
+Please see check out the next iteration [here](https://github.com/andrewnk/turtlecoin-docker).

 This is a docker image that builds the [TurtleCoin daemon](https://github.com/turtlecoin/turtlecoin) and the [TurtleCoind High-Availability Daemon Wrapper](https://github.com/turtlecoin/turtlecoind-ha), making it easy to spin up a public node.

 ### Installing and Running